deikioveca/betcrafter/README.md

 * Get pending ticket         - retrieve all tickets that are not yet resolved
 * Update pending ticket      - modify ticket info: profit, cashout(true,false), status(won,lost), match result outcome if it's correct or wrong
 * Get ticket by status or id - retrieve tickets by status or ticket by id
-* Analyze tickets            - retrieve useful information about the tickets from date range: for example the 3 most profitable outcomes, overall statistic -> total tickets, won count, lost count, total profit, ROI, Hitrate etc.
+* Analyze tickets            - retrieve useful information about the tickets from date range: for example the 3 most profitable outcomes, overall statistic, etc.